Walking around Guangzhou South Station (广州南站) is like exploring an airport – it’s gigantic and there are so many security checks.

 We are headed towards Guilin (桂林) and the nearby Yangshuo (阳朔) which are located in Guangxi (广西) Zhuang Autonomous Region.
 Guilin owes its name – “Forest of Sweet Osmanthus” – to the large number of fragrant Sweet Osmanthus trees located there.
 Both Guilin and Yangshuo, situated along the Li River or Lí Jiāng (漓江), are very well known for their karst topography and are one of the most famous tourist destinations in China.

-We wake up early the next morning and head to the station where we will take a bus to Yangshuo where the breath-taking river sights and karst mountains highlight the popular cruise on the Li River.
+We wake up early the next morning and head to the station to take a bus to Yangshuo where the breath-taking river sights and karst mountains highlight the popular cruise on the Li River.

 Yangshuo – the Prettiest Guangxi Village, Packed with Surprises